RupeshKumar4511/Web-Designing-and-Development/README.md

 const updatedUser = {...obj,rollno:14}

 // function arguments
-// here it act as "...rest parameter" which combines the values into an array
+// here "...arr" act as "...rest parameter" which combines the values into an array
+// and it works with every arrow and non arrow function.
 <!-- function add(...arr)
       let sum = 0 ;
       for(let i= 0;i<arguments.length;i++){